AI Assist Slice

 1. resolves repo scope and branch context using normal gig rules

-2. builds a deterministic bundle from inspection, planning, verification, and manifest highlights
+2. builds a deterministic bundle from inspection, planning, verification, and packet highlights

 4. prints a concise AI briefing tuned for qa, client, or release-manager